ebraun68/METALtest/README.md

   - S1: Nexus treefile for the complete allfam dataset
   - S2: Nexus treefile for the well-sampled allfam dataset
   - S3: Nexus treefile for both Jarvis datasets
-  - Newick_SVDquartets_exhaustive_nonpasserines.tre: single tree, newick format, for the exhaustive sampling SVDquartets tree for non-passerines
+  - Newick_SVDquartets_exhaustive_nonpasserines.tre: single tree, newick format, for the exhaustive sampling SVDquartets tree for non-passerines (including crocodilian outgroups) + a small number of passerines (to allow the tree to be combined with the passerine tree).
-  - Newick_SVDquartets_exhaustive_passerines.tre:
+  - Newick_SVDquartets_exhaustive_passerines.tre:single tree, newick format, for the exhaustive sampling SVDquartets tree for passerines + a small number of non-passerines (to allow the tree to be combined with the passerine tree).

 ### Figure
+pdf with wASTRAL, wASTRID, and SVDquartets trees for the Jarvis intron dataset.
+Trees are also included in File S3.

 ### Perl program: